Key takeaways

 11. You may need to give it more time

-12. You may need a different drug than semaglutide
+12. You may need a different drug other than semaglutide

 While semaglutide is effective for most people, it doesn’t work for everyone.
-In one clinical trial, 86% of participants lost at least 5% of their body weight after 68 weeks—but that also means nearly 14% of people lost less than that.
+In one clinical trial, 86% of participants without type 2 diabetes lost at least 5% of their body weight after 68 weeks — but that also means nearly 14% of people lost less than that.

 If this ends up being you, don’t lose hope.
-There are several GLP-1 medications out there, and some are even more effective at weight loss on semaglutide.
-We’ll cover these in the next section.
+There are several GLP-1 and related medications out there, and some are even more effective at weight loss than semaglutide.
+Talk to your healthcare provider if another medication could be a better fit for you, such as:

 Hopefully, you now have a few ideas about why you may not be losing weight on semaglutide.
 Even so, it’s a good idea to make an appointment with your healthcare provider and get their opinion on how your weight loss is going on semaglutide.
-In the meantime, see if you want to adopt any of these strategies for maximizing weight loss on semaglutide.
+In the meantime, you can try these six strategies for maximizing weight loss on semaglutide.

 1. Eat fewer calories

-Calorie counting may not be everyone’s idea of a good time, but it can be a helpful way to measure how much you typically eat, and find ways to cut down where you can—while still meeting your daily nutrition needs.
+Calorie counting may not be everyone’s idea of a good time.
+But, it can be a helpful way to measure how much you typically eat, and find ways to cut down where you can — making sure to still meet your daily nutrition needs.

 It’s a good idea to calculate your total daily energy expenditure (TDEE), which describes how many calories your body burns for energy in a day.
-Most guidance suggests you shoot to keep a diet 200-300 calories below your TDEE.
+Most guidance suggests you aim to consume 200–300 calories below your TDEE for weight loss.
+(It’s still important to maintain healthy nutrition, so don’t decrease your calories by too much!
+For individualized nutrition advice, speak with your healthcare provider or a registered dietitian).

-Taking advantage of the way semaglutide decreases your appetite can help you change how you relate to food, so you can make better choices for your goals.
+Taking advantage of the way semaglutide decreases your appetite can help you change how you relate to food.
 Try to increase protein and healthy fats, eat plenty of fruits and vegetables, and reduce carbohydrate intake.
-Combined with regular physical activity and stress management—though that’s easier said than done—this forms the foundation for success.
-The medication can support the process, but lasting change requires commitment.
+More nutritious foods — especially those high in fiber and protein — help you feel full longer.

 3. Ramp up your exercise routine